spring-attic/spring-xd-samples/working-with-sqoop/README.md

 xd:> exit
 ```

-To see how many rows we exported to the database we can run a simple `SELECT COUNT(*) FROM snowfall` query.
+To see how many rows we exported to the database we can run a simple `SELECT COUNT(*) FROM SNOWFALL` query.

 If you downloaded the HSQLDB SqlTool you can use the following command:

 ```
-$ java -jar sqltool-2.3.2.jar --inlineRc url=jdbc:hsqldb:hsql://localhost:9101/xdjob,user=sa,password= --sql "SELECT COUNT(*) FROM snowfall;"
+$ java -jar sqltool-2.3.2.jar --inlineRc url=jdbc:hsqldb:hsql://localhost:9101/xdjob,user=sa,password= --sql "SELECT COUNT(*) FROM SNOWFALL;"
 ```

 The count should be 4179.